-The Corporation prepares its consolidated financial statements in accordance with Canadian generally accepted accounting principles ("GAAP") as defined in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
-The CICA Handbook incorporates International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The Corporation prepares its consolidated financial statements in accordance with Canadian generally accepted accounting principles ("GAAP") as defined in the Chartered Professional Accountants Canada Handbook (the "CPA Canada Handbook").
+The CPA Canada Handbook incorporates International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 Publicly accountable enterprises, such as the Corporation, are required to apply these standards.
 Accordingly, these consolidated financial statements are prepared and issued under IFRS.

-The accounting policies applied in these consolidated financial statements are based on IFRS issued and outstanding as of March 2, 2017, the date the Board of Directors approved the statements.
+The accounting policies applied in these consolidated financial statements are based on IFRS issued and outstanding as of March 5, 2018, the date the Board of Directors approved the statements.